 Josh Erber, Events Coordinator

-Both Josh and his wife Abbey were homeschooled by their parents, and are now raising their 5 kids in Elizabeth, CO.
+Both Josh and his wife Abbey were homeschooled by their parents, and are now raising their 5 kids in Calhan, CO.
 After graduating high school, Josh started a small Audio/Visual company which he still operates today.
 As a second generation homeschooler Josh is excited to help and encourage other homeschoolers as CHEC’s Event Coordinator.

 Chris Galanek, IT Manager